 Gaining efficiency with connected software, data, and services

 In addition to using Compass for launch, ANI adopted the complete suite of Veeva Commercial solutions across its business.
-The combination of software, data, and services provided by Veeva Commercial Cloud, Veeva Data Cloud, and Veeva Business Consulting helped the company establish its digital foundation in a short amount of time.
+The combination of software, data, and services provided by Veeva Commercial Cloud and Veeva Business Consulting helped the company establish its digital foundation in a short amount of time.

 “We couldn’t have been so prepared for launch without Veeva Commercial Cloud,” Acropolis says.
 “Leveraging the common data architecture across multiple Veeva systems allowed for a seamless flow of data with very little need for us to facilitate it.”